Superman vs. Muhammad Ali

 Neal Adams recreated the iconic cover artwork for the "Sports Century 100"

-edition of ESPN The Magazine, released on January 10,
+edition of ESPN The Magazine, released on January 10, 2000.
+"Champions

-Millennium" features prominent sports figures of the 20th
+prominent sports figures of the 20th century.

 Jenette Kahn, interview by Robert Greenberger.
 "The Path of Kahn."